tizzy273/TestingTemplateGeneration/README.md

 ## My bachelor degree thesis project, a writing Junit Test tool
 ### Studying in 16 Maven Projects the correlations between methods return type and their relative tests, have been created rules for test creation.

-**TestTemplateGenerator** taken as input a java classes directory, generates test suggestion for every declared method.
+**TestTemplateGenerator** the final tool.
+Taken as input a java classes directory, generates test suggestion for every declared method.
 It will be up to the developer to act as the oracle.

 **TestRecognizer** tool to recognize Junit versions used in java test directory taken as input.